litvinanna/intro_to_prog/command_line/Jupyter_on_cluster.md

 <hr>

-To see the list of launched notebooks:
+To see the list of your launched notebooks, run `jupyter notebook list`.

-`jupyter notebook list`

 To shut the notebook use Ctrl + C or the command `jupyter notebook stop <port number>`